 It wouldn’t be Valentine’s for me without a cute cupcake!
 They are the perfect gift and there is lots of fun things you can purchase at the craft stores these days to package them up in.
-I found some cute gift bags this year at Hobby Lobby to place mine in.
+I found some cute gift bags this year at Hobby Lobby to place these Strawberry Filled Cupcakes in.
 Last year I found some cute boxes at Michael’s.
 I’ve even seen fun packaging at Walmart.

-Now this cup recipe is an original made by be.
+Now, I am the creator of this original cupcake recipe.
 My inspiration came from 4 different recipes.
 The frosting recipe itself in one I adapted from Bake It In a Cake.
 The recipe there caught my eye because it is made with Laffy Taffy frosting.
 The whole idea was one I had to give a try and I am so glad I did.
 I love this frosting!
 It is thick yet fluffy all at the same time.
 It also gets a slight strawberry flavor to it from the laffy taffy along with it’s beautiful light pink color.
 So good!
 I now want to try this frosting out with all different laffy taffy flavors.

 I also have these other yummy cupcakes recipes on my site that would work great for Valentine’s Day.